mfsoftdev/AiArt/README.md

 # AiArt
 github Pages Link.
 https://mfsoftdev.github.io/AiArt/
-This is my practice Work Wheni was learning.
+This is my practice Work When i was learning.